ourbunka/kanirenderer/README.md

 1st variable is your obj file name,

-2nd variable can be opengl or default(directx)
+2nd variable can be opengl or default(directx format)

 3rd variable is optional, can be fullscreen or windowed(default)

 # features
 -currently support .obj file with png/jpeg textures,

--basic lighting with albedo, specular and normal map support.
+-basic lighting with albedo, specular and normal map.

--support mesh with OPENGL(ie meshes authored in Blender) or DIRECTX format,
+mesh with OPENGL(meshes authored in Blender) or DIRECTX format,

 -fullscreen or windowed mode,